We use cookies.

 Collaborations:

-• University of Reims Champagne-Ardenne (France): joint research, scientific events, internships of employees, shared postgraduates
+• University of Reims Champagne–Ardenne (France): joint research, academic events, internships of employees.

-• Max Planck Institute for Experimental Medicine (Germany), Medical University of Göttingen (Germany), University of Nantes (France), Trinity College Dublin (Ireland): joint research, scientific events, internships of students
+• Max Planck Institute for Experimental Medicine, University Medical Center Göttingen (Germany), University of Nantes (France), Trinity College Dublin (Ireland): joint research, academic events, internships of employees.

-• Pohang University of Science and Technology (South Korea), Hosei University (Japan), Saint Petersburg University of Information Technologies, Mechanics and Optics - ITMO (Russia), N. N. Blokhin National Medical Research for Oncology (Russia), N. F. Gamalei National Research Center for Epidemiology and Microbiology named after N. F. Gamalei (Russia): joint research and scientific events
+• Pohang University of Science and Technology (South Korea), Hosei University (Japan), ITMO University, Blokhin National Medical Research Center of Oncology of the Ministry of Health of Russia, N. F. Gamaleya National Research Center for Epidemiology and Microbiology of the Ministry of Health of Russia (Russia): joint research and academic events.

 Hide Show full